Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Measuring payment inequality

 We can observe in~\Cref{fig:lorenz:in} that \code{Etheramid1} is quite close to perfect equality, while the most unbalanced schemes in our sample are \code{Government} and \code{ProtectTheCastle}, where $10\%$ of victims have invested more than $90\%$ of the money.
 The Lorenz curves of these two schemes are quite close to the overall curve of Bitcoin-only Ponzi schemes in~\cite{Vasek15fc}.
 Overall, the closer is a curve to the one which represents perfect inequality, the more a Ponzi scheme benefits from ``big fishes'' who invest large amounts of money in the scheme; dually, if the curve is close to the one which represents perfect equality, the scheme benefits from a large population of victims who invest a small amount of money.

 From~\Cref{fig:lorenz:out} we observe that the distribution of payouts is in general more iniquitous than that of investments, as the Lorenz curves are more squeezed to the right, compared to those in~\Cref{fig:lorenz:in}.
-Interestingly enough, although \code{Etheramid1} is almost perfectly balanced for investments, when we see the distribution of payouts we see that it is quite unbalanced.
+Interestingly enough, although \code{Etheramid1} is almost perfectly balanced for investments, the distribution of payouts is quite unbalanced.

 The Gini coefficients in~\Cref{fig:gini} relate the inequality of investments/payouts to the ``success'' of the scheme, defined as total amount of money invested/received by users.
 The \mbox{$x$-axis} represents the degree of inequality (0 indicates perfect equality, while 100 is perfect inequality), and the $y$-axis measures the total investment/payout.
 Each scheme is represented by an arrow, whose tail represents investments, while the head represents payouts.
 For the most lucrative scheme, \code{DynamicPyramid}, we observe that the index of inequality is high, surpassing $80\%$ for both investments and payouts.
 For \code{ProtectTheCastle}, we see that the head and the tail of the arrow almost overlap, meaning that the inequality distributions of investments and payouts are very close in this scheme.
 For the less lucrative schemes, no correlation seems to exist bewteen the success of the scheme and the index of inequality.